 Artificial intelligence will change how businesses manage their accounting and finances forever.

 But how can you position your business for successful implementation of a technology that’s still considered a new and emerging field?

-AI has the potential to change how businesses manage their finances forever.
-Below, we have assembled the top three things for CFOs and finance teams to know about artificial intelligence today so that their businesses can thrive in this developing landscape tomorrow.
+Below, we’ve assembled the top three things for CFOs and finance teams to know about artificial intelligence in accounting and finance today so that their businesses can thrive in this developing landscape tomorrow.

-AI can position your finance team for innovative success, but it’s important to know exactly how AI would impact your operations before you implement anything new.
+AI can position your finance or accounting team for success, but it’s important to know exactly how AI would impact your operations before you implement anything new.

 A common mistake made by CFOs is poor implementation of AI within their organizations.
 Too often, organizations will focus on the technology itself without taking into account what the business’s needs are.
 Instead of efficiencies, this commonly results in companies allocating valuable resources toward a new problem caused by poor implementation.

 On the other hand, successful implementations often include an identified business need, a thorough planning phase and an implementation plan.
 It’s important for organizations to fully assess their current processes, needs and the potential impact an AI introduction would have prior to any sort of implementation.

 #2 Understand how other companies are using artificial intelligence in accounting.